SzymonPawlus/jetbrains-internship-jb-lldb/README.md

 ```

 After build solution is under path `build/gwatch`.
-For basic running you can use fild `build/gwatch_test` that is fibbonaci program
+For basic running you can use fild `build/gwatch_test` that is fibbonaci program.

 ## Running tests
 Tests are build alongside the program so the only thing you need to do is run